aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/network-identity-fullnode.md

 Fullnodes will automatically start up with a randomly generated network identity.
 This works well for regular fullnodes.
 However:

-- You may want your fullnode to be added to a specific upstream Fullnode's allowlist (i.e., another fullnode participant in the Aptos network), because:
+- You may want your fullnode to be added to a specific upstream fullnode's allowlist (i.e., another fullnode participant in the Aptos network), because:

-  - You might require specific permissions for your fullnode on this specific upstream Fullnode, or
+  - You might require specific permissions for your fullnode on this specific upstream fullnode, or
   - This upstream fullnode only allows known identities to connect to it, or
   - You may wish to advertise your fullnode for other Aptos fullnodes to connect to (to help support the Aptos network).

-In such cases, it helps if you run your fullnode with a static network identity, instead of a randomly generated network identity that keeps changing every time you start up your Fullnode.
+In such cases, it helps if you run your fullnode with a static network identity, instead of a randomly generated network identity that keeps changing every time you start up your fullnode.

 This guide will show you how to:

-- Create a static network identity for your Fullnode.
+- Create a static network identity for your fullnode.
 - Start a node with a static network identity.
-- Allow other fullnodes to connect to your Fullnode.
+- Allow other fullnodes to connect to your fullnode.

 ## Before you proceed

-Before you proceed, make sure that you already know how to start your local Fullnode.
+Before you proceed, make sure that you already know how to start your local fullnode.
 See [Run a Fullnode](/nodes/full-node/index.md) for detailed documentation.

 :::caution Docker support only on Linux